The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 With the Quality choice, you receive the supreme attainable visual quality and the minimal increase in performance.

-The Balanced option lies somewhere in the center.
+The Balanced option lies somewhere in the middle.

-While the Performance option can bring a performance uplift of up to 70%, and visual quality will decrease substantially.
+While the Performance option can bring a performance uplift of up to 70%, and visual quality will diminish significantly.

 DLSS 3.0/Frame Generationes takes this performance boost to the next level.

-In this Hardware Unboxed testing video, we see that DLSS 3 can significantly boost FPS, while system latency remains the same.
+In this Hardware Unboxed testing video, we see that DLSS 3 can substantially boost FPS, while system latency remains the identical.

 Here are some comparisons between DLSS off and DLSS 3 on: